marshatiisa/carbon-offset-simulator/README.md

 ## Getting Started

 To run the Carbon Offset Simulator, you'll need to set up both the frontend and backend.
-The frontend is built with React, while the backend is built with Express.js.
+The frontend is built with React, while the backend is built with Node.js and Express.js.

 ### Prerequisites